 Elevation & Weight Loss –

 To return to breathing in Bolivia, breathing alone is a workout and you quickly lose weight which I quickly noticed with myself.
-And since breathing was a workout I opted that working out in a proper gym was probably not best and allowed myself not to follow my 1 workout a week in a proper gym while traveling.
-But seriously, many studies show the connection between high altitude and weight loss since you lose your appetite due to the increased production of Leptin and increased heart rate.
+Many studies show the connection between high altitude and weight loss since you lose your appetite due to the increased production of Leptin and increased heart rate.

 I’ve heard that many vegetarians go back to their carnivore ways in South America due to the lack of options and I thought this was hype until I came to Bolivia.
 Bolivia was my true test to vegetarianism as Bolivia is the meat mecca it seems.
 I would walk into restaurants asking what dishes I could eat without meat and they would offer me rice and a less than medicore salad.
 When vegetables were an option they weren’t seasoned or cooked properly.
 Their other “options” seemed to have too many carbs with no nutritional value which I didn’t want to do for 10 days and I seriously feared I would be juicing my whole time here as Yullen is a thing here.
 AKA eating dogs.
-So in order to overcome this I’ll admit I leveraged the hostel’s restaurant where I had many of my meals since they had vegetarian options and ended up checking out restaurants geared toward more “westernized” clients which I typically don’t like to do but I didn’t stoop low enough to the point where I could see myself eating meat.
+So in order to overcome this I’ll admit I leveraged the hostel’s restaurant where I had many of my meals since they had vegetarian options and ended up checking out restaurants geared toward more “westernized” clients ( I would recommend “Cafe Mundo” in La Paz if you find yourself in the same shoes as I was.) which I typically don’t like to do but I didn’t stoop low enough to the point where I could see myself eating meat.

 Bolivian Women –

-Besides making observations and some generalizations in Bolivia, some that I’m not proud of having such as the one regarding Bolivian women I did get to see some amazing things in this country such as using their cable car system, dancing at the local late night club till the sun came out, learning about their current affairs such as with their president who is hoping to alter its law regarding presidency terms for his benefit, learned and saw the jail that is run by the prison mates themselves which the book “Marching Powder” was based off.
+Besides making observations and some generalizations in Bolivia, some that I’m not proud of having such as the one regarding Bolivian women I did get to see some amazing things in this country such as using their cable car system, shopping in the artistry markets for the iconic alpaca sweater, dancing at the local late night club till the sun came out, learning about their current affairs such as with their president who was hoping to alter its law regarding presidency terms for his benefit during the free walking tour, learned and saw the San Pedro Prison that is run by the prison mates themselves which the book “Marching Powder” was based off.
 I also visited Moon Valley where the stalactites formations can be found.
 Legend has it that it was named Moon Valley after Neil Armstrong visited and said it reminded him of how the moon looked.
-But hands down the Salt Flats in Uyuni were hands down my highlight.
+But hands down the Salt Flats in Uyuni were my Bolivian highlight.
 The towns surrounding the salt flats look like an eerie ghost town even though it’s evident that people live here.
 If you feel like going for a nap on the flats I would recommend as the coolness of the salt and the sun above makes for an awesome feeling.
 (Tip: if you decide to do the Salt Flats from Chile to La Paz and vice versa I would recommend doing the 2 or 3 day trip but if not then 1 day should suffice and traveling to the flats using the overnight bed busses which you can get from the bus terminal usually leaving around 8:30p each night as all 2-3 day tours coming from La Paz and returning to La Paz have the 3rd day just on the road traveling back which is personally a waste of a day.
 1 day tours cost around $22 USD with no English speaking guide to $65 USD if you want an English speaking guide.
 Same tour including lunch but the only difference is the quality and language of your guide.)

 And what about Death Road Chris?
 That’s a great question and I’ll admit that while many come to Bolivia to bike down “the most dangerous road in the world” and while this was on my list as well I ended up opting out when I realized that the only day I could possibly do the ride was the day before I left to Colombia and when you discover your flight isn’t 3:30pm as you had originally believed but rather 3:30am well it was hard to justify being so tired, trying to pack a bag and get my life together hours before a really early flight.
 Death road, you will have to wait.